filamentphp/filament/packages/tables/docs/05-actions.md

 }
 ```

-Actions may be created using the static `make()` method, passing its name.
+Actions may be created using the static `make()` method, passing its unique name.
 The name of the action should be unique.

 You can then pass a callback to `action()` which executes the task, or a callback to `url()` which generates a link URL: